NestPack/mail/README.md

 To use a different driver, register it by passing it into the driver option.

+`forRoot()` will import the `MailModule` globally, meaning you don't need to import everywhere, and everything shares the same configuration. `forFeature()` can also be used to use different configurations in different modules.

 In this example, `MemoryMailDriver` is used, but a different 3rd party driver would be passed in.
 (If nothing is passed in `MemoryMailDriver` is used anyway.)